 Skip to main content

 Dementia can be challenging—not just for the person experiencing it, but also for families and carers.
 Dementia affects memory, thinking, and decision-making, gradually reducing a person’s mental capacity.
 This loss of capacity can make everyday tasks like managing finances, healthcare, and personal decisions increasingly difficult.
-But what happens if someone has dementia and no power of attorney in place?
+But what happens if someone has dementia without a Lasting Power of Attorney in place?

-Imagine your father develops dementia, and no one has the legal right to manage his financial or healthcare decisions.
-Without a Power of Attorney (POA), managing his bank account, organising care, or making urgent medical decisions becomes complicated.
+Imagine your parent develops dementia, and no one has the legal right to manage their financial or healthcare decisions.
+Without a Lasting Power of Attorney (LPA), managing their bank account, organising care, or making urgent medical decisions becomes complicated.

-In this article, we’ll address exactly what happens if someone has dementia and no power of attorney in place.
+In this article, we’ll address exactly what happens if someone has dementia without a Lasting Power of Attorney in place.
 We’ll clearly outline the alternatives and solutions available, providing practical and reassuring guidance.

 Here’s what you’ll learn in this post:

-• What a Power of Attorney is and its importance for dementia care
+• What a Lasting Power of Attorney is and its importance for dementia care

-• What happens legally when no Power of Attorney exists
+• What happens legally when no Lasting Power of Attorney exists

-• Alternatives to Power of Attorney, specifically Deputyship
+• Alternatives to Lasting Power of Attorney, specifically Deputyship

 • How Deputyship works, including how to apply